CreeperLava/TextureMapperRuby/README.md

 # TextureMapperRuby

 A port of the [TextureMapper](https://github.com/CreeperLava/MassEffectTextureMapper) for Ruby.
 More efficient than Java (less dependencies, way less RAM usage, faster, cleaner, what more can you ask for), and an interesting exercise in any case.
+Also, new features !

 **Introduction**